Published on April 15th, 2013 | by Japan Snowtrip Tips0

-With 500+ ski areas scattered across one of the planet`s most mountainous landscapes, there`s never a reason to stand in a lift line during your skiing & snowboarding trip to Japan.
+With hundreds of ski areas scattered across one of the planet`s most mountainous landscapes, there`s never a reason to stand in a lift line during your skiing & snowboarding trip to Japan.

 Aside from busy school-breaks and holiday periods, the domestic population of Japan sparsely skis or snowboards.
 Although snowboarding has in recent years definitely found a place in the hearts of Japanese youth constituting noticeable increases of enthusiastic domestic participants, countless under-used ski-lifts are still left to the whims of far-traveling foreigners hoping to submerge in deep, dry, overhead Japow.